-You may establish private relocatable or source statement libraries either to supplement or to replace the system libraries on the SYSRES file, thereby extending the space available to the system core image library.
-Conversely, you may reduce the size of the system core image library by cataloging selected programs in a private core image library.
+By replacing the system relocatable, source statement, or procedure library with a private library (on a device different from the one that holds the SYSRES file), you extend the space available to the system core image library.
+Conversely, you may reduce the size of the system core image library by placing selected programs in a private core image library.